Carl Amery: Work

-In 1954 Amery's first novel Der Wettbewerb was published.
+In 1954, Amery's first novel Der Wettbewerb was published.
 In 1958, now a member of the writers' association Gruppe 47, his novel Die große Deutschlandtour established his reputation as a satirist.

 In 1963 his publications Die Kapitulation oder Deutscher Katholizismus heute and Das Ende der Vorsehung.
 Die gnadenlosen Folgen des Christentums revealed another side of his work.
 He allotted the global ecocide to Christianity and that predestined him as thought leader of political ecology.
 Further publications, particularly Die ökologische Chance, and his personal engagement emphasised this leadership.
 He was an early member of Alliance 90/The Greens, and in 1980 founded the independent E. F. Schumacher society.

-From 1967 to 1971 he was the director of the Munich Municipal Library Münchner Stadtbibliothek.
+From 1967 to 1971, he was the director of the Munich Municipal Library Münchner Stadtbibliothek.

-In 1974 he turned to science fiction and fantasy.
-For a "high literature" author an unusual step, influenced in particular by G. K. Chesterton.
+In 1974, he turned to science fiction and fantasy.
+For a "high literature" author this was an unusual step, influenced in particular by G. K. Chesterton.
 His SF novels were Das Königsprojekt (1974), Der Untergang der Stadt Passau (1975) and An den Feuern der Leyermark (1979).

 In the view of the scholar of German environmental literature, Axel Goodbody, Der Untergang der Stadt Passau skilfully dramatises ecology through the medium of science fiction.

-Two further novels address fantasy and bavarian spirituality: Die Wallfahrer (1986) and Geheimnis der Krypta (1990).
+Two further novels address fantasy and Bavarian spirituality: Die Wallfahrer (1986) and Das Geheimnis der Krypta (1990).
 Goodbody comments that these have a more complex structure than his earlier science fiction, and are more elaborately intertextual.
 In his view, Amery's "entertaining use of the mechanism of time travel, his play with fiction and historical reality, his colourful juxtaposition of competing genre forms and linguistic registers, and his idiosyncratic use of metaphor, allusion and quotation belie a deeply serious underlying message."

-In Geheimnis der Krypta, as in An den Feuern der Leyermark or Das Königsprojekt, Amery, like e.g. L. Neil Smith, discussed the effect of minor changes in specific historic circumstances on changing overall history.
+In Das Geheimnis der Krypta, as in An den Feuern der Leyermark or Das Königsprojekt, Amery, like e.g. L. Neil Smith, discussed the effect of minor changes in specific historic circumstances on changing overall history.

 He won the Deutscher Fantasy Preis in 1996.

 From 1985 onwards his collected works were published as single releases by List Verlag of Munich.
-In 2001 Amery stated in an interview that he would not publish any novels for health reasons.
+In 2001 Amery stated in an interview that he would not publish any further novels for health reasons.